 Here is some information to help you on your first day!
-Please feel free to contact our Membership Coordinator with any additional questions you may have.
+Please feel free to contact our Membership Committee with any additional questions you may have.

 What is Unitarian Universalism?

 Where is First Parish?Our address is 382 Walnut Street, Brookline, MA, 02445.
 Detailed directions can be found here.

 What time should I get there?September to mid-June: Services held in main sanctuary beginning at 11 am.
 We do recommend allowing some extra time for parking, especially on your first day!
 Steady arrivals begin around 10:45.
 Our choir rehearsal goes from 9:30 to 10:30 before the service, and you are welcome to come early to listen.

 Summer: Services held in Lyon Chapel beginning at 10 am.

 Where should I park?We have two very small parking lots, but most people end up parking on the street.
 We park along both Warren Street and Walnut Street (sometimes as far down as Chestnut Street).

 Our wheelchair accessible entrance is off Warren Street.
 You might want to arrive a little early if you need this entrance so that you can get parking in the lot, and drop offs at the door are always acceptable if you can’t get a spot!

 Where is the sanctuary?The Warren Street entrance is wheelchair accessible and leads directly into the sanctuary.
 Our other entrance is off of Walnut Street towards Chestnut Street and leads into the lower level of the building.
 If you use this door, climb the stairs and take a right at the top.
 Follow the hall, past Lyon Chapel, all the way to the end and into the sanctuary.